michaljurecko/n-asset-macro/README.md

 Argument `needed => false` will cause the missing file or the missing revision record will be ignored.

-Empty string will be result for missing asset.
 Missing version will be replaced with `unknown` string.

 **Example of `needed` parameter**
  * `absent.js` file doesn't exist.